aminanvary/Custom-Instructions/README.md

 - [Deepest Research](./Deepest-Research.md) - A protocol transforming Claude into a methodical research assistant who conducts exhaustive investigations through systematic research cycles.
 - [MCP Inspector](./MCP-Inspector.md) - A protocol that transforms Claude into a comprehensive MCP server evaluation system that automatically analyzes GitHub repositories containing MCP servers for security, privacy, and reliability risks.
 - [Ultra Search](./Ultra-Search.md) - A protocol that maximizes Claude Desktop's research and information gathering capabilities by automatically activating and intelligently combining multiple MCP tools.
+- [PRD Generator](./PRD-Generator.md) - A protocol that transforms Claude into a comprehensive Product Requirements Document creator that helps plan and document products effectively through structured conversations.

 ## How to Use These Instructions